YoungArts: Leadership

+YoungArts’ board of trustees is chaired by Sarah Arison, granddaughter of founders Lin and Ted Arison..

+Clive Chang has served as President and CEO of YoungArts since 2023.

 Other programs and activities

-Several documentaries have been produced highlighting this unique program and its award recipients.
-Most notably, Rehearsing a Dream, produced by the Simon and Goodman Picture Company, was nominated for the Academy Award for Documentary Short Subject.
-A documentary television series entitled YoungArts MasterClass, in which program alumni are teamed with famous mentors, is in its second season on HBO.
-YoungArts has developed a study guide, based on the HBO series, for high school teachers with Teachers College, Columbia University.
+Several documentaries have been produced highlighting this program and its award recipients.
+In 2007, Rehearsing a Dream, produced by the Simon and Goodman Picture Company, was nominated for the Academy Award for Documentary Short Subject.
+An Emmy-winning documentary television series entitled YoungArts MasterClass, in which program alumni were teamed with famous mentors aired for three seasons on HBO.
+YoungArts developed a study guide, based on the HBO series, for high school teachers with Teachers College, Columbia University.